arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-If the assertion would fail, we would see an error message:
+If the assertion failed, we would see an error message:

 ```bash
 org.opentest4j.AssertionFailedError: expected: not <null>
 ```

-While we sometimes might need to assert `null` values, we should generally try to avoid passing and returning `null` values.
+While we sometimes might need to assert `null` values, we should generally avoid passing and returning `null` values.

 {{% callout note %}}
 **Additional reading:**